Do I need an appliance or device to change my bite if I have TMJ?

 This article in the Journal of the American Dental Association has more information, including morning jaw pain as a red flag for grinding at night:

-Find out more about TMJ at the National Institutes of Health:
+Find out more about TMJ/TMD at the National Institutes of Health: